 Practical Tips for Managing SDR Income

-Can I move from England to Scotland and keep my NHS contract?
+Can I Move from England to Scotland and Keep My NHS Contract?

 Final Thoughts